 - The person must have a seat until called up for a hearing on the request for the review of eligibility.

 - The person must pay the $25.00 filing fee for this review.
+Another reinstatement fee of $130 is due when you go to reinstate the license.

 - If the person is deemed not eligible for immediate reinstatement because of a prior DUI or DUI related offense, then I have been told that the person has the option to withdraw the request for eligibility review and to demand a formal review hearing.
 At that point, the person would pay another $25, demand the formal review hearing in writing and request the 42 day driving permit.